SioKCronin/bikesupply/README.md

 ## Data

-This model is being developed and validated with open data from [Bay Area Bike Share](http://www.bayareabikeshare.com/open-data).
+These models are being developed and validated with open data from [Bay Area Bike Share](http://www.bayareabikeshare.com/open-data).
 My hope is to tune this model to other [cities](https://github.com/BetaNYC/Bike-Share-Data-Best-Practices/wiki/Bike-Share-Data-Systems).
 But first things first, let's get this thing working!